 Start typing for quick search or press enter for more detailed search results

-Currumbin Wildlife Hospital admits over 10,000 sick, injured and orphaned wildlife patients each year including over 450 koalas which is a 16 fold increase in koala admissions over the past 10 years.
+Currumbin Wildlife Hospital admits over 11,000 sick, injured and orphaned wildlife patients each year including nearly 500 koalas which is a 16 fold increase in koala admissions over the past 10 years.

 Our aim is to treat, rehabilitate and release these patients back into the wild but prevention is always better than cure.
 We collaborate closely with universities and City of Gold Coast to participate in vital research which we hope will one day help save our vulnerable koalas and the endangered Long-beaked Echidna of Papua New Guinea from extinction.

 Currumbin Wildlife Sanctuary has been working with The University of Queensland for the past 15 years to unlock the secrets of echidna reproduction.
 The Australian Short-beaked Echidna is one of only three mammals worldwide that lay eggs, making them incredibly unique and until recently very difficult to breed in captivity.

 The many years of investigation have led us to now be able to reliably breed the Short-beaked Echidna through assessment of the individual echidna fertility, careful attention to diet and husbandry along with close observation of behaviour in the lead up to mating.
 We have now bred a world record 19 puggles and a total collection of 25 Short-beaked Echidnas.